wso2-attic/esb-connectors/openweathermap/openweathermap-connector/openweathermap-connector-1.0.0/README.txt

     	xvi)	units					        -	Use a valid string such as  Standard, metric, and imperial units are available. xvii)	type					        -	Use accuracy level either use the 'accurate' or 'like' as type . xviii)	mode						    -	possible values are xml and html.
-If mode parameter is empty the format is JSON by default. xix)	types					        -	use a type as 'hour'. xx)		start				            -	Use a valid start date with the format of (unix time, UTC time zone)(E.g. start=1369728000 ). xxi)	end			                    -	Use a valid end date with the format of (unix time, UTC time zone)(E.g. start=1369728000 ). xxii)	stationID						-	Use a valid station ID(E.g. 29584).
+If mode parameter is empty the format is JSON by default. xix)	types					        -	use a types as 'hour'. xx)		start				            -	Use a valid start date with the format of (unix time, UTC time zone)(E.g. start=1369728000 ). xxi)	end			                    -	Use a valid end date with the format of (unix time, UTC time zone)(E.g. start=1369728000 ). xxii)	stationID						-	Use a valid station ID(E.g. 29584).